We’re Supporting Educators, Now.

 Through videos, readings, and exercises, this six-week online course offers an opportunity to deepen your mindfulness practice* and enrich your emotional life, based on the latest scientific research on emotion.
 Each week covers a new topic as we guide you through different approaches to managing difficult emotion:

 - Week 1: Understanding Emotion & Practices to Soothe the Intensity of Feeling

 - Week 2: Emotion Regulation & Intimacy with Our Emotional Experience

 - Week 5: Self-criticism, Shame, & The Wisdom of Kindness

 - Week 6: How Views of Self Influence Our Emotional Life

-* Before taking this course, we require participants to have a background in personal mindfulness practice, either through our intro course, Mindfulness Fundamentals, or through one of these approved trainings.
+Before taking this course, we require participants to have a background in personal mindfulness practice, either through our intro course, 101: Mindfulness Foundations, or through one of these approved trainings

-Matthew Brensilver has practiced mindfulness since 2000 and continues to be a dedicated student of the practice.
+Matthew Brensilver, PhD, has practiced mindfulness since 2000 and continues to be a dedicated student of the practice.
 He holds a master’s and PhD from USC, where his dissertation focused on developmental psychopathology – the study of resilience and psychiatric disorder across the lifespan.
 Following completion of his graduate studies, Matthew spent several years doing clinical research at UCLA’s School of Medicine.
 There, he worked with the Center for Behavioral and Addiction Medicine where his research focused on clinical trials for addiction treatments.
 He teaches at UCLA’s Mindful Awareness Research Center where he focuses on the intersection of mindfulness and psychotherapy and teaches meditation retreats nationally.
-Matthew joined the Mindful Schools staff in 2014 and is delighted to share this course on emotion with you.